sanfrancesco/prerendercloud-server/README.md

 - `--debug`
   - verbose debugging
 - `--enable-middleware-cache`
-  - a local in-memory cache that does not expire (reboot to clear cache) to avoid hitting service.prerender.cloud on every request
+  - a local in-memory cache that does not expire (reboot to clear cache) to avoid hitting service.headless-render-api.com on every request
 - `--meta-only`
   - when you only want to pre-render the `<head />` (useful if all you care about is open graph and meta tags)
 - `--bots-only`